Martin-Bohring/Microservices/slides/index.md

 #### The 90's outcome ####

-- The code generation caused the following:

 - Strong coupling betwen services and clients
 - Vendor lock in through libraries and runtimes
 - Big up front costs and slow rollouts
 - A lot of coordination between teams and companies
-  - Asynchronous handling only an afterthought
+- Asynchronous handling was only an afterthought
+- Chatty message exchanges that broke down on network outages

 **Result:** Distributed developer hell